WorkflowAI/js-sdk/packages/client/README.md

         text: z
           .string()
           .describe(
-            'The text to check if it follows the instructions in "instructions"', ),
+            'The text to check if it follows the instructions in "instructions"' ),
         instructions: z
           .string()